• Home

 Here is a guest towel.
 HINT!!!
 If people won’t use your guest towels; just crinkle one!
 And then they will!!!

-These hand towels also show the fine stitches.
+These hand towels also show fine stitches.

 Varishka in another color